10 Facts Everyone Should Know About Indian Sedition Law

 9. Mahatma Gandhi, Bal Gangadhar Tilak, and many more freedom fighters were charged with Sedition during the freedom struggle.

-10. Then section was amended by Indian Penal Code Amendment Act (IV of 1898) after which a metamorphosis was observed as the single explanation of the section was replaced with three explanations.
+10. Then section was amended by the Indian Penal Code Amendment Act (IV of 1898) after which a metamorphosis was observed as the single explanation of the section was replaced with three explanations.